tesujimath/great-horse-race/readme.txt

 program runs faster under Linux.
 (Races of length 1000 are a little slow under Windows;  perhaps you should switch to Linux ;-)

-If you like this program, feel free to send me an email at simon@guests.plus.com.

 sjg 11/1/05